osm-search/Nominatim/docs/customize/Settings.md

 | **Default:**       | extratags |

 The _style configuration_ describes which OSM objects and tags are taken into consideration for the search database.
-This setting may either be a string pointing to one of the internal styles or it may be a path pointing to a custom style.
+Nominatim comes with a set of pre-configured styles, that may be configured here.

+You can also write your own custom style and point the setting to the file with the style.
+When a relative path is given, then the style file is searched first relative to the project directory and then in the global settings directory.

 See [Import Styles](Import-Styles.md)
 for more information on the available internal styles and the format of the